-- In the Target Settings section, select "640x480 or 720x400 Compensation" if you are experiencing display issues when the target is using this resolution. - 2.
-In the Target Settings section, select "Video Offset Compensation" if the video appears off center on your target.
+- 1. In the Target Settings section: - Select "640x480 or 720x400 Compensation" if you are experiencing display issues when the target is using this resolution. - Select "Video Offset Compensation" if the video appears off center on your target. - Select AIX Mouse Synchronization if you have AIX targets that you want to use in dual mouse mode.

-3. For digital CIMs, to set the target's video resolution to match your monitor's native display resolution, select the resolution from the Display Native Resolution drop-down.
+For digital CIMs, to set the target's video resolution to match your monitor's native display resolution, select the resolution from the Display Native Resolution drop-down.

-For a complete list of supported video resolutions from the remote console, see Supported Target Server Video Resolutions (on page 380).
+For a complete list of supported video resolutions from the remote console, see Supported Target Server Video Resolutions (on page 399).